 If they respond back and are interested in moving forward, then we may exchange a few more emails with more in depth questions, then we schedule an appointment.
 We offer a consultation for a one-time, advice type service or set up an appointment for a meeting in their home for a look at their full service project.

 Both of these appointments have fees that are payable at or before the meeting.

-I charge $250 for a first meeting to look at a full service project and $350 for an advice-type consultation.
+I charge $250 for a first meeting to look at a full service project and $375 for a one-time consultation.
 These are with local, Woodlands-area projects, as I have kind of limited myself to this area.
 I do some projects in Houston and out in Bentwater on Lake Conroe, but mainly for former clients who keep coming back for further work.

 That’s not to say I wouldn’t entertain a fabulous project elsewhere, but I’m not a fan of driving hours a day in Houston traffic, so the closer to our little enclave out here in the far north of Houston, the better for me.
 (Unless it’s a really desirable project!:-)

 The bigger the project, the longer the interview process becomes.